 Case sensitive keyword search

-For example, if you wanted to match all lowercase info, you could use this query:
+For example, if you wanted to search for the keyword "info" in lowercase, you could use this query:

-<dummy> is a user added field that is not used for anything other than to enforce that "info" is all lowercase.
+<dummy> is a user added field that is not used for anything other than to enforce that "info" is in lowercase.

 To convert a string to all lowercase or all uppercase letters, you can use the toUpperCase and toLowerCase operators.